michaelbtan/colormypage-lfg/img-gen/README.md

     3 - Upload to supabase
-    4 - Upload the coloring_pages.csv to the coloring pages table 5 - Fill out the coloring_pages_categories.csv and upload to the table
+    4 - Upload the coloring_pages.csv to the coloring pages table 5 - Fill out the coloring_pages_categories.csv and upload to the table Social Media
+    2 - Create the pinterest board
+    1 - Update the board info and upload the pinterest_upload.csv to pinterest - https://www.pinterest.com/settings/bulk-create-pins